Employer NIC Calculator

 How does an employer NI calculator work?

-National Insurance contributions, also referred to as NICs, are calculated as a percentage of your employee's income.
+National Insurance contributions, or NICs, are calculated as a percentage of your employee's income.

 Enter your employees' annual gross pay, including additional benefits like overtime or bonuses, to calculate NICs.